keboola/developers-docs/integrate/storage/api/import-export.md

 #### Upload Files Using HTTP

+**This method is deprecated and won't be supported in future.
+Please use  use the approach with the [federationToken token](#manually-uploading-a-file) instead.**

 Please note this type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.
 We generally recommend using the approach with the [federationToken token](#manually-uploading-a-file) as it is more reliable and universal.